World Heritage Sites in India

 World heritage sites in India declared by UNESCO

-Here are the lists of the UNESCO world heritage sites in India with photos under the different categories:
+Here is a list of the most well known World Heritage Sites in India with photos and description under the different categories:

 Cultural World Heritage sites in India